holozeros/minimal-linux-desktop/README.md

 Follow the LFS-11.0 book until just before Chapter5"Compiling the Cross Toolchain".
 Then follow this text for Chapter5 and beyond.
-For that purpose, required to have the experience of reading the Linux From Scratch book from start to finish and completing the LFS build.
+Here you need experience reading the Linux From Scratch book from start to finish and completing the LFS build.

 # 1.Building chroot environment